rust-lang/blog.rust-lang.org/posts/inside-rust/2020-03-09-rename-rustc-guide.md

 - [The rustc book](https://doc.rust-lang.org/rustc/index.html)
 - [The rustc-guide](https://rust-lang.github.io/rustc-dev-guide/)

-What's difference?
+What's the difference?
 The "rustc book" is intended as a guide for _users_ of the compiler.
 The "rustc-guide" is intended as a guide for _developers_ of the compiler.
 However, the names have always been confusingly similar.